 Residency

 Welcome!
 The Department of Obstetrics and Gynecology at the University of Wisconsin School of Medicine and Public Health offers a four-year, ACGME-accredited postgraduate training program based at the University of Wisconsin Hospitals and Clinics (UW Health).
-There are 28 residents in the program, seven per class.
+We are in the process of increasing our complement to 8 residents per class, which is scheduled to be completed by June 2028.
+Currently, there are 29 residents in the program, eight in the PGY-1 class and seven in all other classes.
 We are proud to train and educate our residents in a nationally-ranked Department at a world-class university medical center in one of the best places to work and live, alongside faculty who share in a mission to provide exceptional health care to our community.

 Outstanding clinical training is the bedrock of our residency program.
 We boast exceptional surgical volume, high-volume obstetrics, and the full breadth of subspecialty clinics.
 All areas of our clinical and educational missions provide our residents with a robust and comprehensive training experience.